img

 It also provides ease of access and helps in streamlining processes.
 Moreover, AI is being used to tackle global challenges like pollution, water management, and climate change.

+But do humans need to worry about being made “irrelevant” by Artificial Intelligence?
 As AI progresses and eventually beats humans at work, human labor might just become irrelevant.

+To be sure, the day when machines outperform humans in work is not too far away.
+However, one must also recognize that humans have created AI.
 And humans have what it takes to remain at the top by virtue of their ability to adapt.
 The same ability that humans are, mind you, trying to replicate in machines by means of AI.
+But what AI really stands for is human progress and ingenuity.

 Let's make it happen